 A cold wallet is the exact opposite of a hot one.
 It isn’t connected to the internet, which means that the probability of it being compromised in any way is drastically lower.
 Moreover, your private key is also stored offline.

 To put it simply, it’s a piece of paper on which you print both your public key and private key.
 All it takes for you to carry out any desired transaction are these keys.
-With a smartphone capable of scanning QR codes, the funds are accessible at any time.
+With a smartphone capable of scanning QR codes, the funds are accessible anytime.

 Are Paper Wallets Safe?